 Priority One uses mainly porcine glands due to the chemistry being closer to human chemistry.
 Our thyroid and thymus are sourced from New Zealand bovine due to sourcing demand.

 Our Chlorella is currently sourced from France.

-Our Lithium Orotate is organic as in the material is organic from the ground a natural mineral.
-It is not certified organic as in the popular USDA organic certified.
+Our Lithium Orotate is organic as in the material is a natural mineral from the ground, not synthetic.

-The elemental lithium content is 9% lithium.
-In line with FDA GMP guidelines for labeling minerals only the elemental amount is listed.
+The elemental lithium content is 9%.
 In order to claim 5mg of lithium we used 56mg of lithium orotate.
-The carbonate component displays the starting lithium carbonate element that our ingredient manufacturer uses to produce lithium orotate.

-In our exclusive healthcare professional line Priority One offers many encapsulated products including glandular or vegetarian, we never include magnesium stearate in our capsules.
+Our encapsulated products never include magnesium stearate.
 Magnesium stearate is not a good filler in that it can inhibit absorption in large amounts.
-We use as a main filler if needed a vegetarian rice chelate.
-Rice chelate is used because of it is hypoallergenic in nature for most individuals.
-No binders, lubricates or flow agents are used.
+Rice chelate is used in encapsulation as a filler to ensure potency because it is hypoallergenic for most individuals.
+No binders’ lubricants or flow agents are used in our capsules.

 Each tablet of Super Bio vegetarian is 1,319mg with 2mg of this being magnesium stearate, this comes out to 0.15% of the tablet.
 This is not enough to interfere with absorption.